Business Contracts Guide for Startups and Companies

 Different stages of a startup’s growth require different legal documents.
 Getting them in the right order matters.

 At incorporation.
-A Founders Agreement covering vesting schedules, decision-making, what happens if a founder leaves, and restrictions on competition.
-A Shareholders Agreement once there are investors or multiple founders with equity.
+A Founders’ Agreement covering vesting schedules, decision-making, what happens if a founder leaves, and restrictions on competition.
+A Shareholders’ Agreement once there are investors or multiple founders with equity.

 First hires.
 Employment contracts with IP assignment and confidentiality provisions.
 Contractor agreements with the same provisions for anyone who is not an employee.

 Scaling.
 Reseller and partnership agreements, international contracts for cross-border operations, commercial contracts with major suppliers and customers.
+Our broader guide on why startups crash before taking off and the most common contract mistakes that cost businesses money cover the wider legal foundation this stage depends on.

 When a contract crosses a border, it immediately becomes more complicated.
 Governing law, enforcement of judgments, tax treatment, data transfer obligations, and the practical reality of resolving a dispute with a counterpart in another country all require thought.